 Taking part in sports, games and activities is an essential part of school life for all pupils.
-All teachers, TA's and supply teachers will know which children in their class have asthma.??How will they know - will the e-schools idea work (see above)??
+All teachers, TA's and supply teachers will know which children in their class have asthma.
 Pupils with asthma are encouraged to participate fully in all PE lessons and out of hours sport.
-Teachers will remind pupils whose asthma is triggered by exercise, as indicated on their Asthma Information Form, to take their reliever inhaler before the lesson, and to thoroughly warm-up and down before and after the lesson.
-It is agreed with staff that each pupil's inhaler will be taken to the site of a PE lesson or club.
-If a pupil needs to use their inhaler during a lesson/club they will be encouraged to do so.
+Teachers will remind pupils whose asthma is triggered by exercise, as indicated on their Asthma